Gay and trans panic defense: Australia

-South Australia was the first Australian jurisdiction to legalize consensual homosexual acts in 1975; however, as of April 2017 it was the only Australian jurisdiction not to have repealed or overhauled the gay panic defense.
+South Australia was the first Australian jurisdiction to legalize homosexual acts in 1975; however, it was the last Australian jurisdiction to repeal or overhaule the gay panic defense.
 In 2015, the South Australian state government was awaiting the report from the South Australian Law Reform Institute and the outcome of the appeal to the High Court from the Court of Criminal Appeal of South Australia.
-In 2011, Michael Lindsay killed Andrew Negre by bashing and stabbing him.
-Lindsay's principal defense was that he stabbed Negre in the chest and abdomen but Negre's death resulted from someone else slitting his throat.
-The secondary defense was that Lindsay stabbing Negre because he lost self-control after Negre made sexual advances to him and offered to pay him for sex.
-The jury convicted Lindsay of murder and he was sentenced to life imprisonment with a 23-year non-parole period.
+In 2011, Michael Lindsay killed Andrew Negre.
+Lindsay's principal defense was that while he violently attacked Negre, the death resulted from another attacker.
+The secondary defense was that Lindsay stabbed Negre because he lost self-control after Negre made sexual advances to him and offered to pay him for sex.
+Lindsay was convicted of murder and sentenced to life imprisonment with a 23-year non-parole period.
 The Court of Criminal Appeal upheld the conviction, finding that the jury directions on the gay panic defense were flawed, but that every reasonable jury would have found that an ordinary person would not have lost self-control and acted as Lindsay did.
 The High Court held that a properly instructed jury might have found that an offer of money for sex made by a Caucasian man to an Aboriginal man in the latter's home and in the presence of his wife and family may have had a pungency that an unwelcome sexual advance made by one man toward another in other circumstances would not have.
 Lindsay was re-tried and was again convicted of murder.
 The Court of Criminal Appeal upheld the conviction, and an application for special leave to appeal to the High Court was dismissed.
 In April 2017, the South Australian Law Reform Institute recommended that the law of provocation be reformed to remove discrimination on the basis of sexual orientation and/or gender, but that the removal of a non-violent sexual advance as a partial defence to murder be deferred until stage 2 of the report was produced.
 Finally, in 2020, South Australia abolished the defense of provocation altogether.